 Now allow me to tell you a bit about Geoffrey’s favorite jam.

-What Else can I do with Black Cherry Preserves?
+What Else Can I Do with Black Cherry Preserves?

 If you have some left-over Black Cherry Jam from this broiled peaches recipe, get some bread, toast it, add some ricotta cheese, and top with the cherry preserve.
 This toast will make an excellent appetizer for your next get-together or brunch or breakfast.
 Or you can turn the cherry preserve into a savory sauce like we did with “Chipotle Cherry Sauce over Broiled Salmon.”

 I hope you get a chance to make these broiled peaches with black cherry preserves, and crème fraiche.
 Did you make this or another recipe?
 Tag @Spoonabilities on Instagram or add a photo or comment on Pinterest, so we can find you!
+And we love to hear from you in the comment section below.

 Carlos Leo

-Your Recipe Concierge!
+Your Recipe Concierge

 Interested to read more about stone fruits?
 Check out this blog post “The Season of Stone Fruits: Peaches and Cherries.”

-Broiled Peaches with Black Cherry Preserves, and Crème Fraiche
+PrintBroiled Peaches with Black Cherry Preserves, and Crème Fraiche

 - Total Time: 13 minutes